Table of Contents

 All HIV drugs have some side effects (but not all people experience side effects).
 Side effects are one of the major reasons that people do not stick to their HIV regimen.
 It is best to be prepared by asking your health care provider about the possible short- and long-term side effects of your particular drug regimen.

 There are medicines that can be used to treat short-term side effects like nausea and diarrhea.
 Ask your health care provider to recommend some things you can do to reduce or manage side effects.
-If you might need medication to manage side effects, you should have a supply on hand before you start your HIV drugs.
+If you might need medication to manage side effects, it is best to have a supply on hand before you start your HIV drugs.

 If you are having side effects, it is important that you not stop your HIV drugs unless advised to do so by your health care provider.
 On the other hand, there is no need to 'grin and bear it.'
 Instead, contact your health care provider and talk to her or him about ways to deal with the side effects.
 Your provider may suggest switching to another drug combination.